Liquidambar styraciflua: Leaves

-While the starry five-pointed leaves of Liquidambar resemble those of some maples (Acer), Liquidambar is easily distinguished from Acer by its glossy, leathery leaves that are positioned singly (alternate), not in pairs (opposite) on the stems.
-Luna and Promethea moth caterpillars feed on the leaves.
+While the starry five-pointed leaves of Liquidambar resemble those of some maples (Acer), Liquidambar is easily distinguished from Acer by its glossy, leathery leaves that grow in an alternate pattern, and not in pairs on the stems.
+Luna and promethea moth caterpillars feed on the leaves.

 Flowers

-The flowers typically appear in spring and persist into autumn/fall, sometimes persisting into winter.
-They are typically about 1 to 1+1/2 in in diameter and are covered with rusty hairs.
+The flowers typically appear in spring and persist into autumn, with some persisting into winter.
+They are typically about 1 to 1+1/2 in in diameter and are covered with hairs.
 The flowers are unisexual and greenish in color.
 Staminate flowers in terminal racemes 2-3 in long, the pistillate in a solitary head on a slender peduncle borne in the axil of an upper leaf.
 Staminate flowers destitute of calyx and corolla, but are surrounded by hairy bracts.
 Stamens indefinite; filaments short; anthers introrse.
 Pistillate flowers with a two-celled, two-beaked ovary, the carpels produced into a long, recurved, persistent style.
 The ovaries all more or less cohere and harden in fruit.
 There are many ovules but few mature.